2024–25 Denver Pioneers men's ice hockey season: NCAA tournament

 When Denver began the tournament, the team found itself in the uncomfortable position of having to travel nearly 2,000 miles east to take part in the Manchester Regional.
 The team's first opponent was Providence, who were well rested and only had a journey of about 100 miles from their campus.
 Despite the less-than-ideal circumstance as well as having to contend with a hostile crowd, Denver was able to control large stretches of the game and quiet the Friar's offense.
 The Pioneers got four goals, largely thanks to the efforts of Buium, before Providence was able to score a single marker.
 When the Friars were able to solve Davis, there was less than 9 minutes left in the match and the game was well in hand.
 King's empty-net goal with about 5 minutes to play all but ended the match and allowed the team to skate to a relatively easy victory.

-The team's next game was a rematch of the '24 national championship with Boston College looking for blood.
-Unfortuantely for the Eagles, they continued to struggle against Davis and the senior netminder kept up his stellar tournament play by holding BC to a single goal.
-Goals from Eric Pohlkamp and James Reeder were enough to secure the victory for the Pios but Buium cashed in an empty-net goal with 4 seconds remaining for good measure.
+The team's next game was a rematch of the '24 national championship with Boston College.
+Unfortunately for the Eagles, they continued to struggle against Davis, and the senior netminder kept up his stellar tournament play by holding BC to a single goal.
+Goals from Eric Pohlkamp and James Reeder were enough to secure the victory for the Pios but Buium cashed in an empty-net goal with 4 seconds remaining.